 Robiola patented his system in Germany (1909) and in the uk (February 29, 1912, Patent no. 1910/27876) with the title “Improved control system for aircraft and submarine boats”.

 As a practical application of his studies, between 1912 and 1913 he built an interesting aircraft, which he called a "Hydromultiplane", which was so described by the British newspaper Independent in 1914: “A new kind of flying machine, the Robiola multiplane, is built on this principle (auto-stability) and is entirely of metal, with six wing planes, one above the other”.

 He was able to obtain the cooperation of the Aviators Battalion, which gave him two 80 HP Gnôme engines, and attempted test flights at Mirafiori in November 1913, but without success because of its excessive weight (about 1 ton) due to which his project foundered without appeal.

-After the attempt with this aircraft, Robiola gave up aeronautics, although during the 1920’s he obtained patents for several engine designs.
+Following the attempt with this aircraft, Robiola gave up aeronautics, although during the 1920’s he obtained patents for several designs of angine.